pristinakoon/pristinakoon.github.io/_pages/about.md

 - Presentation at SLE 58: Expansion of Betawi ber--nya Nominaliation Under Prolonged Contact with Indonesian.
 Presentation at SLE 58 (Workshop 13: Morphological Boundaries in Creole Languages), 26-29 August 2025, Bordeaux, France.
 - Presentation at SEALS 34: Pristina Koon.
 Comparing the pronominal paradigms of two Malayophone Creoles – Manado Malay and Betawi.
 Paper to be presented at the Annual Meeting of the Southeast Asian Linguistics Society (SEALS 34), 10-13 June 2025, Bali, Indonesia (Virtual talk).

-## My Name ##
-Although I was named after the [capital of Kosova/o](https://www.britannica.com/place/Pristina), my parents adopted an Americanized pronunciation, so my first name is pronounced [prɪˈstinə] or pris-teen-ah.
-My surname/family name is represented by the Chinese character [官](https://zh.wiktionary.org/zh-hans/%E5%AE%98).
-You can listen to the variations of its pronunciation [here](https://forvo.com/search/%E5%AE%98/), but the [Hakka](https://forvo.com/search/%E5%AE%98/hak/) one is the most applicable to my family.

-## Broad Research Interests ##
+## Research Interests ##
 - Language contact
 - Bi/multilingualism
 - Distributed Morphology
 - Morphological processing
 - Mixed languages & Creolistics
 - Diasporic language use & diasporic language contact

+## My Name ##
+Although I was named after the [capital of Kosova/o](https://www.britannica.com/place/Pristina), my parents adopted an Americanized pronunciation, so my first name is pronounced [prɪˈstinə] or pris-teen-ah.
+My surname/family name is represented by the Chinese character [官](https://zh.wiktionary.org/zh-hans/%E5%AE%98).
+You can listen to the variations of its pronunciation [here](https://forvo.com/search/%E5%AE%98/), but the [Hakka](https://forvo.com/search/%E5%AE%98/hak/) one is the most applicable to my family.